 Reducing my chances of getting breast cancer

-Alfredo Nino, MD, is medical director of the Laura Dreier Breast Center at Banner Good Samaritan Medical Center in Phoenix, Ariz.
+Alfredo Nino, MD, is medical director of the Laura Dreier Breast Center at Banner – University Medical Center Phoenix.

 Question: I know that heredity is a risk factor for breast cancer I’m stuck with, but what changes can I make in my life to reduce my chances of getting this disease?